 RICHARD KAIL / SCIENCE PHOTO LIBRARY RICHARD KAIL / SCIENCE PHOTO LIBRARY

 Carbon atom and graphene, conceptual image.
-Computer illustration showing the orbits (blue lines, oval) of electrons (bright spots) around the nucleus in a single carbon atom (centre-right), with sheets of graphene molecules in the background.
+Computer illustration showing the orbits (blue lines, oval) of electrons (bright spots) around the nucleus in a single carbon atom (centre), with sheets of graphene molecules (top and bottom) in the background.
 Each carbon atom contains 6 electrons, which orbit the 6 protons and 6 neutrons that make up its nucleus.
 Graphene is an allotrope of carbon, where the individual carbon atoms in each molecule take on a hexagonal arrangement.

 Model release not required.
 Property release not required.